rickypedia10/rspace/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Aneesh Mittal
-tagline: Graphic Designer
+tagline: Designer
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
-  ctaText: Know more
+  ctaText: About..
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+All views my own!

+Random thoughts on crypto, travel, business politics, and loads of other stuff..